Dates, parades and key events of the Holy Week of Malaga 2026.

 🔹 🎖️ The Legion and the Christ of Mena

-During Holy Week, Malaga’s gastronomy acquires a special prominence, with typical dishes and sweets that are part of the Lenten tradition.
-Here are some of the essential ones:
+During Holy Week, Malaga’ s gastronomy acquires a special prominence, with typical dishes and sweets that are part of the Lenten tradition.
+From vigil recipes to street sweets, food is also a way of living Holy Week in Malaga.

 🍞 Torrijas: The Sweet of Tradition